 In general, Mastiffs are quite docile (but not listless).
 Younger dogs are more playful, but an endearing quality of aloof laziness often develops as they mature.
 Routine exercise will help keep your Mastiff fit and motivated.

-His tail can sweep items off of tables and he may be tall enough to sample your dinner from the dining room table.
-Mastiffs like to chew on things and you should provide chew toys.
+Consider dog-proofing your home for a mastiff.
+Its strong tail can sweep items off of tables and the dog may be tall enough to sample your dinner from the dining room table.
+Mastiffs like to chew on things, so you should provide plenty of durable chew toys in an attempt to save your furniture.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
+However, some hereditary health problems can occur in Mastiffs.
+Be aware of the following conditions:

 - Hip dysplasia: This is an inherited condition that can get worse with age.
 Breeders screen for it.